keras-team/keras-cv/.github/CONTRIBUTING.md

 cp bazel-bin/keras_cv/custom_ops/*.so keras_cv/custom_ops/
 ```

-You can also skip all tests which use custom ops by setting the environment variable `SKIP_CUSTOM_OPS=true`
+Tests which use custom ops are disabled by default, but can be run by setting the environment variable `TEST_CUSTOM_OPS=true`.

 ## Formatting the Code
 We use `flake8`, `isort` and `black` for code formatting.
 You can run